blacklionbe/laravel-utils/README.md

 # Laravel Utils

-Common utils used in Laravel projects by Black Lion.
+Common stuff used in Laravel projects by Black Lion.

 ## Installation